ajayrakde/Builder-vibe-landing/README.md

 python manage.py runserver
 ```

-Open http://localhost:8000/graphql/ and run the `hello` query to test the API.
+Open http://localhost:8000/graphql/ and run either the `hello` or `products` query to test the API.